 Our commitment to managing water consumption is an integral part of our sustainability efforts.
 To manage KBE's environmental performance holistically and systematically, we also maintain the ISO 14001:2015 certification for environmental management systems.
 This certification helps map out a framework that we can adhere to set up an effective environmental management system, demonstrating our commitment to improving and reducing our environmental impact.
 As we continue to implement strategies and techniques, we look forward to seeing more positive impact to the environment.

-Our water consumption is dependent on type, size, construction stage, construction activity and whether the project is a building or civil engineering project.
+Our water consumption is dependent on type, size, construction stage, construction.
 Furthermore, annual consumption trends may not be entirely comparable as water consumption tends to be higher during the middle stages of a project.